Students: Filter by the "Creative Citizens" course tag in Workday to find and register for the courses listed below.

 Social Science and History

 Representation, equity, diversity, and inclusion are all words that characterize contemporary perspectives on racial, gender, economic, and other forms of social justice.
 Cutting across all justice-oriented movements is another keyword: intersectionality.
 Many identify as having an intersectional approach, but not everyone shares an understanding of what the term means, its historical origins, and present-day debates about it.
 By the end of this course, students will develop deeper historical, philosophical and political literacies of diversity and inclusion through the lens of intersectionality.
 While this course is structured by historical, theoretical, and philosophical texts produced by peoples in struggle globally, it centers how Black women have engaged such thinking, transnationally.
 By the end of this course, students will develop representational pieces that situate their own evolving relationship to intersectionality historically.

 This course offers a solid overview of the American political system beginning with studying its foundation and its development over time.
 The course will analyze the increasingly important role of campaign financing, social media, and other modes of representation in elections in contemporary American politics and how civil society as well as political units such as interest groups, political parties, political action committees (PACs), super PACs, and the media influence the policy making process.
 The course will introduce how Congress, the Presidency, and the Supreme Court operate, both in theory and in practice, and how they work for, and sometimes fail, the interests of the nation.
 Through various pedagogical tools, students learn to think analytically and systematically about American politics, and the importance of the study of American government.

-Upper Division Interdisciplinary Studio
+Upper Level Interdisciplinary Studio